 Why is the trial taking place at night?

-The trial is taking place during the night because airline and Air Traffic Control (ATC) procedures are best trialled when the airport is less busy, and traffic volumes are low allowing the procedure to be more easily managed.
+The trial was planned to take place during the night because airline and Air Traffic Control (ATC) procedures are best trialled when the airport is less busy, and traffic volumes are low allowing the procedure to be more easily managed.
 At this time, ambient noise is also reduced which allows the noise from quieter aircraft to be measured at distances further away from the airport.

 The trial will not identify routes for use in future airspace design, nor will it be used to provide evidence for a revised night flight regime.
 The objective of the trial is to assess the extent to which PBN can achieve noise benefits for arriving aircraft.